Georgia HVAC Authority

 Standards for Inclusion

-1. Active state licensure — The listed entity must hold a current, active license issued by the Georgia Secretary of State's Contractors' Licensing Board.
+1. Active state licensure — The verified entity must hold a current, active license issued by the Georgia Secretary of State's Contractors' Licensing Board.
 License classes covered include Class I (unlimited HVAC), Class II (restricted residential/light commercial), and specialty subcategories as defined under Georgia law.

 2. Verifiable Georgia operations — The business must demonstrate a principal place of operations or a registered service territory within Georgia's geographic boundaries.